 Symptom: Version 2.0 LED Board replacement project

-Location: Parker, CO
+Location: Parker, CO and Highlands Ranch, CO

 - The original system used in machines built prior to September, 2014, is often referred to as “5 volt unbuffered”.
 This is the least reliable system.